What is a Facelift?

 A facelift, or rhytidectomy, is a procedure to designed to address the visible facial signs of aging by removing excess skin and fat, tightening the muscle layer and deep underlying tissues, and redraping the skin of your face and neck.
 Facelift surgery can improve the contours of the face and neck and help restore a more youthful, rested, and natural appearance.

 The signs of facial aging are genetically determined to an extent.
 As we age, various factors such as sun exposure, smoking, weight gain and loss, and the stresses of daily life cause our skin to lose its tone and elasticity, resulting in sagging skin around the neck and jaw line, the appearance of a double chin or jowls, hollow and sunken cheeks, and deep wrinkles, furrows, and creases.
-Using an individualized facelift technique, Dr. Kaufman counteracts these signs of aging by tightening muscle, removing fat, and trimming excess skin, giving your face a fresher, youthful look.
+Using an individualized facelift technique, your doctor counteracts these signs of aging by tightening muscle, removing fat, and trimming excess skin, giving your face a fresher, youthful look.
 After surgery, some patients look 10-15 years younger.

 A facelift is most effective treating the visible signs aging of the lower face, cheeks, and neck.
 Aging changes of the eyes, brows, and forehead must be addressed using a separate procedure.
-Depending on the operative plan defined by you and Dr. Kaufman, eyelid surgery, brow lift, and nose surgery can be done in conjunction with a facelift.
+Depending on the operative plan defined by you and your doctor, eyelid surgery, brow lift, and nose surgery can be done in conjunction with a facelift.
 Some patients may choose more limited procedures such as a minimal incision facelift, minimal scar lift, or a neck lift, which tightens the neck only.

 Who is a candidate for a facelift?